LAAC-LSCP/laac-lscp.github.io/docs/conferences.md

 ### If you are NOT currently a LAAC member

 Book all travel, hotel, and register for the conference, keeping all receipts.
-After the conference is over, provide all receipts to get reimbursed.

 _**After coming back from the conference**_

 Scan or take photos of all receipts.
 Send them via email to Radhia.
-Then bring the originals with you to the lab and give them to Radhia.
+Then bring the originals with you to the lab and give them to Radhia to get reimbursed.